-Cardboard and boxboard are shipped to mills in the Pacific Northwest, mainly in Washington State.
+Cardboard is sent to Edmonton and then shipped to mills in the Pacific Northwest, mainly in Washington State.
 This material is pulped and reprocessed into new cardboard.

 Unfortunately glass is a material that is hard to recycle given our location and capabilities.
-Due to its abrasive nature and high weight, as well as our distance from a glass recycling centre, we are unable to ship all glass out of territory for recycling.
+Due to its abrasive nature and high weight, as well as our distance from glass recycling markets, we are unable to ship all glass out of territory for recycling.